 Then I'd suggest reading Xenophon's Memorabilia of Socrates, which is a longer text but also quite easy to follow.
 Then you might feel more prepared to dive into Plato's magnum opus, The Republic.
 Book 1 of The Republic is more like Plato's earlier dialogues and can be read as a stand alone piece, it's quite engaging and easy to read.

-I'd also recommend reading the other early dialogues of Plato, such as Charmides and Gorgias, as they're traditionally believed to provide a more accurate representation of the real Socrates, whereas Plato's later dialogues (including Phaedo and The Republic) increasingly seem to have used Socrates as a mouthpiece for other philosophical ideas with a more metaphysical slant.
+I'd also recommend reading the other early dialogues of Plato, such as Charmides and Gorgias, as they're traditionally believed to provide a more accurate representation of the real Socrates, whereas Plato's later dialogues (including Phaedo and The Republic) increasingly used Socrates as a mouthpiece for other philosophical ideas with a more metaphysical slant.

 Here's a link to a GoodReads list called Books on Socrates, to which I've asked people to add their favourites recommendations.
 Please add your own suggestions to this list and in the Discussion area below.